neelsg/lithium/docs/tour.md

 older specs of the language and for older packages to be incorporated into newer projects.

-The version can be written in full such as `0.0.1` or shortened such as `0`.
+The version can be written in full such as `0.0.1` or shortened such as `0.0` or `0`.
 If any part of the version is omitted, the compiler will assume the most recent sub-version should be used.

 ## Importing from other packages